QTIM-Lab/dinov2_imagenet1k_example/README.md

 `/data/...`

-The root directory of the dataset should hold the following contents:
+The root directory of the dataset (i.e. in the example, I will assume it is `/data/`) should hold the following contents:

 - `<ROOT>/test/ILSVRC2012_test_00000001.JPEG`
 - `<ROOT>/test/[..]`